Stock Advisor: #1 Recommended Advisory Service... the stats don't lie

 And No, this is NOT one of those companies that makes it a pain in the ass to contact customer service in an attempt to make refunds harder to get.

 Motley Fool's customer service team can be [easily] contacted at (888) 665-3665 during business hours.

 Update: Well... actually there are 6 reasons...

-Let's make it a list of 6 reasons why we recommend Stock Advisor.
+Let's make it a list of 6 reasons why I recommend Stock Advisor.

 The 6th is that, besides it...

 - being easy-to-follow

 - not containing BS hype or pushy upsells

 - AND... allowing for refunds